Brain-Modulation-Lab/Beta-Burst-Speech-Bycycle-MasterThesis/scripts/04 beta bursts identification/README.md

     - "DBS3011 ecog131 stat test overlap.png" tests at the single level electrode the overlapping between the bursts identified by different methods comparing the degree of overlapping with 1000 random permutations.

  - **comparison_ifreq.m** analyzes the single burst frequencies identified by bycycle with the electrode frequencies identified by fooof.
+    - "bycycle fooof frequencies histograms.jpg" contains a histogram comparison at the region level
-    - "bycycle fooof frequencies histograms.jpg" depicts
+    - "bycycle fooof frequencies trend.jpg" depicts the bycycle frequencies plotted over fooof frequencies for cortical areas and for the STN